 South America: The Top End

 ‘The Top End’ is Travel Directors most daring traverse into South America.
-Little visited, this journey offers utterly pristine jungles, abundance of wildlife, the world’s highest waterfall and the rich culture of Colombia, a country that has emerged into a new and exciting era, and is waiting to be discovered.
+Little visited, this journey offers utterly pristine jungles and rainforests, the world’s highest waterfall and the rich culture of Colombia, a country that has emerged into a new and exciting era, and is waiting to be discovered.
 This tour, which is a scenic wonderland, will have great appeal for the wildlife enthusiast, but at the same time enriching our travellers with a tapestry of cultural wealth.

 French Guiana is the starting point of the tour and in its capital city, Cayenne we experience France and the Caribbean meeting exotic South America.
 Here we visit France’s Ariane Space Centre, an incongruous hi-tech satellite complex surrounded by jungle.
 We the cross into the Dutch colony of Suriname where we explore remote villages that still cling to their African roots.
 We then reach Guyana, a country which arguably possesses the most pristine rainforest in the world and the greatest abundance of wildlife in South America.
 Travelling onto Caracas, we learn of the extraordinary hero, Simon Bolivar before heading south to one of the dazzling jewels on Earth – Angel Falls.
 From Venezuela we travel to Colombia, a country that has emerged from a violent past into one of the most staggering destinations in Latin America.
 Here we discover the previously impenetrable colonial wonders of Salento, Medellin and Cartagena.
 From French Guiana to Colombia, ‘The Top End’ is a stunning adventure across South America’s north face.